Now Offering a $350 Comprehensive Foot Care Packages. Click to Know More.

 Why Does a Heel Spur Feel Worse In The Morning

 If you have a heel spur, you may notice a sharp pain with your first steps.
 Morning discomfort is very common, and it can happen for a specific reason.
-Overnight, your foot is in a relaxed position, and during that time –
+Overnight, your foot is in a relaxed position, and during that time, the plantar fascia tightens, the soft tissues become less flexible, and inflammation around the heel settles.

 How Heel Spur Impacts Daily Life